rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 pub struct NeglectStability;

 impl SafeTransmuteOptions for NeglectStability {}
-impl UnsafeTransmuteOptions for NeglectStability {}
+impl TransmuteOptions for NeglectStability {}
 ```

 Prior to the adoption of the [stability declaration traits][stability], crate authors documented the layout guarantees of their types with doc comments.
 The `TransmuteFrom` and `TransmuteInto` traits and methods may be used with these types by requesting that the stability check is neglected; for instance: